 Literally: “I hope you get f—-ed by a fish”

 How crazily surreal is that?
 It means “screw you” in an extremely visual way, and it can land you in deep water (no pun intended) if used in the wrong company.

 Grammar point: Now you know that phrases that start with “Que te…” express a wish (here, a curse!) and are always followed by the subjunctive.

 3. Me cago en…

-According to this source, the expression goes back to Antiquity when it was apparently common to deposit one’s excrement on one’s opponent in order to bring dishonor to them.
+According to the source, this expression goes back to antiquity when it was apparently common to deposit one’s excrement on one’s opponent in order to bring dishonor to them.
 A very common curse in Spain, the Spaniards use it with pretty much everything.
 If they can think of it, they can poop on it.
-“Me cago en… la leche/ la mar serena/ todo lo que se menea/en tus muertos…" (I poop in the milk/in the serene sea/on everything that moves/on your dead…)
+“Me cago en… la leche/ la mar serena/ todo lo que se menea/en tus muertos…” (I poop in the milk/in the serene sea/on everything that moves/on your dead…)

 4. ¿Eres tonto o…?

 Literally: “Are you stupid or…?”